Is your employee advocacy program failing?

 And let’s not forget about salespeople:

 In the past, salespeople would have more face-to-face contact than they do now.
-The shift brought about by the pandemic resulted in salespeople needing to differentiate themselves in a new way: online.
+The shift brought about by the pandemic required salespeople to differentiate themselves online.

-They’re building personal brands on platforms like LinkedIn because they want to be remembered by their customers and also by people internally—they want other people in their organization to know who they are.
+They’re building personal brands on platforms like LinkedIn to be remembered by customers and internal stakeholders.

-So, somebody who may not have been motivated to join an employee advocacy program in 2019 could be highly motivated to do it now.
+Someone who may not have been motivated to join an employee advocacy program in 2019 could be highly motivated to do so now.

 It’s all about Training and Planning